 Heating and Air Conditioning

 Sales & Service

 Commerical • Residential

 5659 Hwy.
 62 West Pocahontas

 Phone 870-892-9538

 HVAC 0082012

 Hall's Creek Canyon at Ravenden Springs

-For the adventurer, exploring Halls' Creek Canyon can be a real treat!
+For the adventurer, exploring Halls' Creek Canyon, an Arkansas Natural Heritage site, can be a real treat!
 The canyon is in a wilderness area right at the edge of the town of Ravenden Springs.
 Turn right off Hwy 90 onto Upper Janes Creek Road.
 Immediately after crossing the bridge, turn right to park beside the bridge.
 In front of you is Hall's Creek and Bailey Spring, across the creek.
-Bailey Spring is the largest of the five springs with medicinal qualities that made Ravenden Springs a popular spa in the
+Bailey Spring is the largest of the five springs with medicinal qualities that made Ravenden Springs a popular spa in the late 19th and early 20th centuries.

-The deep canyon is a wilderness area surrounded by high, dangerous vertical cliff walls.
-Enter at your own risk!
-Be careful!
-Enjoy the exploration!

-late 19th and early 20th centuries.
 After visiting the spring, turn right (southwest) and travel along the creek in the downstream direction.
 One can hike in the creek bed when the water's low or along the creek bank at other times.
-(See Ravenden Springs QR code in the previous
+(See Ravenden Springs QR code in the previous section.)

-section.)